PulseWaves/Specification/specification.rst

     :header: "Item", "Units", "Format", "Size"
     :widths: 70, 10, 10, 10

-    "Scaled Distance from Anchor of Sampling 0", "scaled sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 0", "---", "bits", "0, 8, or 16 bits"
+    "Scaled Distance from Anchor of Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Sampling 0", "---", "bits", "0, 8, or 16 bits"
     "Samples of Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
     "Scaled Distance from Anchor of Sampling 1", "sample units", "bits", "0, 8, or 16 bits"